Ravnur-Inc/ams-api-replacement-demo-app/docs/custom-storage.md

 1. Go the storage account you want to connect with Ravnur Media Services
 2. Navigate to Access Control (IAM) section
-3. Assign the following roles to the Managed Identity from the Ravnur Media Services resource group:
+3. Assign the following roles to the Managed Identity from the Ravnur Media Services managed resource group:
 - Reader
 - Storage Blob Data Contributor
 - Storage Blob Delegator